TaekAndBrendan/easyfm/README.md

  C) Fasta file stats information accessed from B.
  D) Adjustable secondary window (Help and Log) on the top and bottom.

-* SW Step 1: Browse and select your work folder (Set Project) via the Project Folder tab and transfer all files that you want to import and export (Fig 1A and B).
+* **SW Step 1**: Browse and select your work folder (Set Project) via the Project Folder tab and transfer all files that you want to import and export (Fig 1A and B).
 Once browsed and selected, click OK.
 This will be your work folder for all in-/out-put files.
 It is highly recommended to make sure your working directory is correct before moving on to the next steps, and before using any work module options.
-* SW Step 2: Select a fasta file to see its summary information by right clicking the mouse and choosing ‘Get Fast Information’.
+* **SW Step 2**: Select a fasta file to see its summary information by right clicking the mouse and choosing ‘Get Fast Information’.
 Alternatively, from the right click window you can open the file with text editors, delete the file and create a file/folder (Fig 1C and D).
-* SW Step 3: To see further assistance for each module, click Help (Fig 1E).
+* **SW Step 3**: To see further assistance for each module, click Help (Fig 1E).
-* SW Step 4: To see real-time log reporting and monitoring for an executed job, click Log (Fig 1F).
+* **SW Step 4**: To see real-time log reporting and monitoring for an executed job, click Log (Fig 1F).
-* SW Step 5: This secondary window can be adjustable in any four corners on the desktop by using the mouse (Fig 1).
+* **SW Step 5**: This secondary window can be adjustable in any four corners on the desktop by using the mouse (Fig 1).

 #### 3.4.2 Work Module

 These are separated into four modules based on the type of file that is to be analysed.

-* Basic Local Alignment Search Tool (BLAST)       # All BLAST output file formats including a xml file parsing feature
+* **Basic Local Alignment Search Tool (BLAST)**       # All BLAST output file formats including a xml file parsing feature
-* BLAST-Like Alignment Tool (BLAT)                # BLAT a psl file format
+* **BLAST-Like Alignment Tool (BLAT)**                # BLAT a psl file format
-* Open Reading Frame (ORF)                        # Fasta file format
+* **Open Reading Frame (ORF)**                        # Fasta file format
-* File Manipulation                               # Fastq, fasta, gff, and gtf file format
+* **File Manipulation**                               # Fastq, fasta, gff, and gtf file format

 Each of these modules contains many user-friendly navigation/interactive modes for manipulating, filtering, sorting, converting, or analysing these types of files.
 Check out the documentation for each module for more information about the GUI-based interactive modes.